pulumi/pulumi/docs/design/packages.md

 types are contravariant (equal or relaxed), return types are covariant (equal or strengthened).
 Properties, on the other hand, are invariant, since they are both input and output.
 This is the same for lambda conversions.

 The above conversions are based on static types.
-CocoIL also supports dynamic coercion, dynamic castability checks, plus dynamic property and method operations, as though the object were simply a map indexed by member names.
+LumiIL also supports dynamic coercion, dynamic castability checks, plus dynamic property and method operations, as though the object were simply a map indexed by member names.
 This is often used in conjunction with the untyped `any` type.
 These operations may, of course, fail at runtime, as is usual in dynamic languages.
 These operations respect accessibility.
-These operations are described in the CocoIL section.
+These operations are described in the LumiIL section.

 ### Advanced Types

-CocoIL supports some additional "advanced" type system features.
+LumiIL supports some additional "advanced" type system features.

-TODO[pulumi/coconut#64]: at the moment, we don't support any of these.
+TODO[pulumi/lumi#64]: at the moment, we don't support any of these.
 It's unclear if we will pursue adding these to
     the type system.
 It's unfortunate that CloudFormation supports them, and we do not, at the moment, so we will need to do something.
 Enums, for sure.
 But perhaps constraint types rely on library verification instead.

 #### Constraints

-To support rich validation, even in the presence of representations that facilitate data interoperability, CocoIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):
+To support rich validation, even in the presence of representations that facilitate data interoperability, LumiIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):

 * For `number`s: